Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/autoplugins-problems.md

 This part isn't really difficult.
 It is quite easy in fact.
 All you need to do is to write some lines.

-To install plugins you need to do 2 things :
+To install plugins you need to do 2 things:

 ### Place the plugin file in ur0:tai folder \(or ux0:tai if you want to use ux0\)